StreamController/docs/docs/plugin_dev/intro.md

 1. Open Settings
 2. Go to Developer Settings
 3. Increase the number of FakeDecks (max 3)
+!!! bug
-4. If you change from 0 to 1..3 please restart the app (This will not be needed in future versions)
+    If you increase your number from decks from 0 to n without any physical decks connected, you'll have to restart the app for the changes to take full effect.
+    This will be addressed in future versions but is not a priority right now.

 ![FakeDecks](../assets//FakeDecks.png)